 38 Wilfrid Hambly, The History of Tattooing and its Significance, with some Account of other Forms of Corporal Marking (London: Witherby, 1925).

-81 tattoos most likely derived from trade relations with places like Samoa and Borneo.
-By situating the Ryukyu Islands in the cultural sphere of Polynesia and Indonesia, Ifa placed the Southern Islands in a world historical context emphasizing their historical differences from Japan.
-In this case, Ifa worked to resist Japan's assimilationist policies that sought to erase these ethno-religious traditions.
+Polynesia and Indonesia, Ifa places the Southern Islands in a world historical context emphasizing their historical differences from Japan.
+In this case, Ifa works to resist Japan's assimilationist policies that sought to erase these ethno-religious traditions.